IDMComputerSolutions/themes/README.md

 ### Adding a new theme

 Users who are less comfortable with git and/or GitHub are still welcome to submit new themes to support@ultraedit.com.
 But we encourage more advanced users to submit any proposed changes or new themes directly through our GitHub repo.
 Submit a pull request, and once we've verified your work, we'll merge, deploy and publish for the rest of the UE community.
 We thank you in advance for your awesome contributions!

+### Mac / Linux themes

 ### Downloading themes